frames.length

 </html>

-This was reported at the end of last year and patched now.
-Here’s a video of the attack in action:
+This was reported at the end of 2022 and patched now by adding COOP Headers.

 Final Thoughts

-I’m not sure who was the first researcher in talking about this issue, so, for references, I will cite the XSLeaks Wiki.
+I’m not sure who was the first researcher to discuss about this issue, so, for references, I will cite the XSLeaks Wiki.

 Securing applications